Rhetos/HttpNotifications/Readme.md

   * Emitting an event allows various event handlers to process them (for example, HTTP notifications to an external system).
 * **Event handlers** are implemented as plugins for Rhetos.Events.
   For example, Rhetos.HttpNotifications sends notifications to services that are subscribed to certain event types.
-  * The event handlers are executed synchronously, but they may generate asynchronous tasks or background jobs, depending on the implementation.
+  * The event handlers are executed synchronously.
+    If there is a need for asynchronous processing, event handler may generate background tasks (with [Rhetos.Jobs](https://github.com/Rhetos/Jobs), for example).

 ## Remarks